E-Cigarettes: Are They Bad For You, EVALI & Quitting Smoking

 • Fatigue

-These symptoms can emerge within a few days or over several weeks.
+These symptoms may develop within a few days or over several weeks.
 If you notice any of these symptoms, you should see your doctor for assessment and treatment as necessary.
-Treatment often requires hospital admission for oxygen use and medication, like steroids, antibiotics or antivirals.
+Treatment often requires hospitalization for oxygen therapy and medication like steroids, antibiotics, or antivirals.

 Do e-cigarettes increase risk for COVID-19?

-A literature review published in the American Journal of Respiratory and Critical Care Medicine reported that electronic cigarette use may increase susceptibility to COVID-19 [1].
+A literature review published in the American Journal of Respiratory and Critical Care Medicine reported that e-cigarette use may increase susceptibility to COVID-19 [1].
 The presence of nicotine in the liquid can damage the lungs, making them more vulnerable to infection.

-In addition, the smoke exhaled can increase transmission rates of coronavirus within the environments they are being used [1]
+In addition, the exhaled vapor can increase transmission rates of coronavirus in indoor environments where they are used [1].

 Why Juul products are banned in the USA

-Juul products are banned for sale and distribution in the United States in 2022.
-In addition to playing a "disproportionate role in the rise in youth vaping," the FDA states that Juul products contain insufficient and conflicting data regarding its toxicological profile [2]
+Juul products were banned for sale and distribution in the United States in 2022.
+In addition to playing a disproportionate role in the rise in youth vaping, the FDA stated that Juul products contain insufficient and conflicting data regarding their toxicological profile.

-Although the FDA confirmed that it does not contain enough information to declare Juul products an immediate public health hazard, the agency did express concerns about the health risks associated with vaping [2]
+Although the FDA confirmed that it does not have enough information to declare Juul products an immediate public health hazard, the agency expressed concerns about the health risks associated with vaping.

-Can electronic cigarettes be used to help quit smoking?
+Can e-cigarettes be used to help quit smoking?

-The American Thoracic Society reports that studies on vaping to replace cigarette use have had conflicting results, and therefore this topic remains inconclusive.
-Some studies do show a positive relationship between vaping and smoking cessation success, but many other show that smokers are incapable of replacing traditional cigarettes indefinitely with e-cigarettes.
-Therefore, electronic cigarettes should not be used the same as other smoking cessation, like nicotine patches or gum.
+The American Thoracic Society reports that studies evaluating whether vaping helps replace cigarette use have had conflicting results, making this topic inconclusive.
+Some studies show a positive relationship between vaping and smoking cessation success, but many others show that smokers are unable to permanently replace traditional cigarettes with e-cigarettes.
+Therefore, e-cigarettes should not be used in the same way as other smoking cessation therapies, such as nicotine patches or gum.

-Nicotine patches, for example, work because the nicotine dose gradually decreases overtime, which helps the body to be less dependent on it.
-Cigarettes release the same amount of nicotine each time, giving smokers the same "hit" or feelings each time they are inhaled.
+Nicotine patches work by gradually decreasing the nicotine dose over time, which helps the body become less dependent on it.
+E-cigarettes release the same amount of nicotine each time, giving smokers the same hit with every inhalation.
 This makes it more difficult to quit smoking.
 It is also important to note that there is no legal nicotine limit for smoking products in the USA.

-The WHO agrees with the ATS’s position and highlights that there are better, proven products available to help with smoking cessation.
+The WHO agrees with the ATS position and highlights that there are better, proven products available to support smoking cessation.

-Additionally, electronic cigarettes can also lead to a higher addiction to nicotine, as the flavors used in these devices make them more palatable (especially to young users who may use e-cigarettes as a gateway to traditional tobacco products).
+Additionally, e-cigarettes can lead to higher nicotine addiction, as the flavors used in these devices make them more appealing, especially to young users who may use e-cigarettes as a gateway to traditional tobacco products.